polca/pathways/README.md

 defined in the datapackage.json file are used, which can be very time-consuming.

-Once calculate, the results of the LCA calculations are stored in the `.lcia_results` attribute of the `Pathways` object, and can be formatted in an array by calling `.display_results()`.
+Once calculated, the results of the LCA calculations are stored in the `.lcia_results` attribute of the `Pathways` object, and can be formatted in an array by calling `.display_results()`.

 ```python